This page is for the Roman Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 Sylvanus is the guardian of the forest of the Mediterranean, haven to shepherds, farmers and wildlife.
-He's the companion to al woodland creatures, nurturing and protecting those who respect his domain.
+He's the companion to all woodland creatures, nurturing and protecting those who respect his domain.

 Sylvanus is a Guardian god, distinguished by his basic attack hitting a target area rather than firing a projectile.
 His passive, Nature's Protection, gives a chance to root any enemy god that hits Sylvanus with a melee basic attack, though no more often than every twelve seconds.
-His first ability, Wild Growth, creates a pod on the ground which matures over ten seconds.
+His first ability, Wild Growth, creates a pod on the ground which matures over five seconds.
 Once mature, the pod grants nearby allies increased mana regeneration.
 The pods have no maximum lifetime but can be destroyed by an enemy; however, doing so will reduce the protections of nearby enemies.
-Alternatively, should the pod land on an enemy, they will be rooted and take light damage, while healing Sylvanus for a small amount.
-His second ability, Wisps, releases little spirits that home onto all nearby enemy and allied gods, damaging the former and healing over time as well as briefly increasing the protections of the latter (and Sylvanus himself).
+Alternatively, should the pod land on an enemy it will explode, dealing light damage and rooting, in addition to the aforementioned protection debuff.
+His second ability, Wisps, releases little spirits that home onto all nearby enemy and allied gods, damaging the former and healing the latter (including Sylvanus himself) over time as well as briefly increasing their protections.
 His third ability, Nature's Grasp, launches a projectile that, if it hits, will pull an enemy god to Sylvanus, even through walls.
 His ultimate ability, Wrath of Terra, causes roots to erupt from the ground in a wide area around Sylvanus, knocking up and damaging enemies over time.

 - Gaia's Vengeance: Downplayed.
-He is a deity of nature, and joins the battle to protect his domain, but this is more out of a sense of duty and protection than revenge or punishment.
+He's a deity of nature and joins the battle to protect his domain, but this is more out of a sense of duty and protection than revenge or punishment.

-- Herd-Hitting Attack: The first and so far only god with a purely AOE basic attack.
+- Herd-Hitting Attack: The first god with a purely AOE basic attack.

-- Miniature Senior Citizens: Grover is maybe a half-times larger than Geb, and yet Sylvanus is small enough to sit on his shoulders/around his neck.
+- Miniature Senior Citizens: Grover is maybe about half-times larger than Geb yet Sylvanus is small enough to sit on his shoulders/around his neck.
 If he were to be dismounted, he'd be the third smallest god in the game, next to Vamana and Cupid.

-- Treants: His mount, the treant Grover.
-A couple of unlockable skins turn Grover into more exotic variants on this trope, such as a treant covered in giant blue-and-red mushrooms or one based on a cactus.
+- Treants: His mount Grover.
+A couple of unlockable skins turn Grover into more exotic variants of this trope, such as a treant covered in giant blue-and-red mushrooms or one based on a cactus.

 - When Trees Attack: Rides a large treant into battle.
 Named Grover.
 He can also attack enemies with animated roots.